 Your personal data may be transferred to, stored at, and/or processed by people or organisations working in other countries outside of the UK.
 This includes transferring data to other members of our charitable group, and our partners, agents, service providers and legal and professional advisors.
-Any such transferral, storage or processing will be undertaken in accordance with the GDPR.
+Any such transferral, storage or processing will be undertaken in accordance with the UK GDPR.
 We will take all steps reasonably necessary to ensure that your personal data is transferred, stored and processed securely.

 Your data protection rights

 Data subjects (people) about whom we hold personal data have the following rights under data protection law.
 You have different rights depending on the legal basis we have for using your data.
 If you have any questions about your rights in relation to your personal data, please contact our Data Protection Officer using the contact details listed above.

 A right of access: you have the right to ask us for copies of your personal data.